kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-introduction-to-jetstream.md

 title: Introduction to JetStream
 ---

-JetStream is the "built-in distributed persistence system" of NATS.
+JetStream is the 'built-in distributed persistence system' of NATS.
 You can read more about it [here](../../05-technical-reference/00-architecture/evnt-01-architecture.md#jet-stream).

-### Streams and Consumers
+## Streams and Consumers

-A `Stream` is a "message store" for the events published.
+A `Stream` is a 'message store' for the events published.
 In Kyma, we use only one stream for all the events.
-You can configure the retention and delivery policies of the streams, based on the use-case.
+You can configure the retention and delivery policies for the stream, based on the use-case.

 A `Consumer` is a 'view' into the stream.
-A kyma subscription creates a consumer for each filter specified.
+A kyma subscription creates one consumer for each filter specified.
 In Kyma we use push based consumers.

-### Steps to verify at least once delivery with JetStream backend
+## Steps to verify at least once delivery with JetStream backend

 1. Create a [Function](../../02-get-started/04-trigger-workload-with-event.md#create-a-function), [Subscription](../../02-get-started/04-trigger-workload-with-event.md#create-a-subscription) and [trigger the workload with an event](../../02-get-started/04-trigger-workload-with-event.md#trigger-the-workload-with-an-event).